-UBQLN2 gene

-Several missense mutations rarely reported were in UBQLN2 which located gene, is on the Xp11.
-21 chromosome, patients in with FTD-ALS.
+UBQLN2 gene: Several missense mutations were rarely reported in UBQLN2 gene, which is located on the Xp11.
+21 chromosome, in patients with FTD-ALS.
 Interestingly, these mutations follow X-linked dominant inheritance [114, 115].
 At least, some of these mutations altered the structural and functional characteristics of the resulting protein and showed a clear correlation between the increased tendency to aggregate and its ability to induce neurotoxicity [116-118].
 Indeed, it was proved that UBQLN2 encodes a protein that functions in protein quality control and regulation of proteasomal degradation [118].

-Diagnosis of FTD

-The diagnostic criteria for FTD, both for the behavioral bvFTD variant and the two language variants of FTD (svPPA and nfvPPA), were established by international expert consensus.
+Diagnosis of FTD: The diagnostic criteria for FTD, both for the behavioral bvFTD variant and the two language variants of FTD (svPPA and nfvPPA), were established by international expert consensus.